Sagada is the most popular tourist destination in Mountain Province.

 However, one barangay in the said province can also rival Sagada in terms of natural beauty.
 This is not to compare.
 But to tell you, that you do not have to endure the massive jams and endless queues during peak seasons in Sagada.

 This barangay is known as Belwang.
 It is a rustic paradise waiting to be discovered and known as a premium ecotourism destination.
 Now, let us walk you through the wonders of Belwang, Sadanga.

 Belwang is the largest barangay in Sadanga in terms of land area.
 It is also one of the remotest as it sits high on the mountain slope.
 To get here, one needs to hike for more or less an hour.
 There are no roads leading straight to Belwang.

 The trek to Belwang may be tough and challenging.
-It entails steep ascend and descend on narrow and winding trails.
+It entails steep ascending and descending on narrow and winding trails.
 However, it is an exhilarating and memorable experience.
-Along the way, one can glimpse of beautiful rice terraces as well as crystal-clear brooks and a river.
+Along the way, one can glimpse beautiful rice terraces as well as crystal-clear brooks and a river.